paqtteam/prosemirror-sync/README.md

 - Syncing presence (e.g. showing other users' names and cursor in the UI).
 This is another thing a Yjs-oriented ProseMirror component could tackle.
 - Callback to confirm rebases and handle failures in the client (during sync).
-- Optimistic local document creation that will upload on the next sync.
-  This would be a separate function that stores the document locally and marks it as unsynced, the allows `useSync` to sync the document when the user comes back online.
-Unclear whether other created documents should also sync, and whether that should happen from some sync provider, or via useSync.
 - Optimization to sync a snapshot instead of many deltas when an old client reconnects and doesn't have local changes.
 - Handling multiple AsyncStorage instances that are restored from the same